Why do I do what I do?

 Need #6: Contribution

 Giving to others is the true secret to fulfillment.
-We know the importance of thinking beyond ourselves, of active kindness and consideration.
-Contribution is the basis for survival — no baby ever grew up alone, right?
+Those who seek contribution know the importance of thinking beyond ourselves, of active kindness and consideration.
+Contribution is the basis for survival as a species – no baby ever grew up alone, right?
 Contribution is what inspires us to share joy and excitement because sharing magnifies these feelings.

 People with the driving need of connection have a deep sense of service.
 They focus on helping, giving to and supporting others.
 Their compassion and sense of self are deep.
 They’re dependable.
 Seeking contribution can sometimes lead to exhaustion, as people try to give more than they have, neglecting their own well-being in the process.
 This spiritual need can also make it difficult to say “no” to those needing help.